jamsyoung/vagrant-lemp/README.md

 - Start up your vm with `vagrant up` in the `wordpress-dev/vagrant/env` directory.

-- View your Wordpress environment in your browser at <http://localhost:8080>
+- View your wordpress environment in your browser at <http://localhost:8080>

+## The Virtual Machine

+- Ubuntu
+- Nginx
+- PHP
+- MySQL

 [0]: https://www.virtualbox.org/wiki/Downloads